iranianclever/sms_serial_verification/README.md

 - [x]  dummy message for end to end test via SMS
 - [x]  log all incomming sms
 - [ ]  Atomic problem when I'm committing every 10 inserts
-- [ ]  show smss at the bottom of the Dashboard
+- [x]  show smss at the bottom of the Dashboard
+- [ ]  define indexes on mysql
+- [ ]  add some number to the cards